When I first started managing my own money, I did everything manually.

 Dr. James Curtis, professor of IT and Cybersecurity, Webster University

 The cloud is generally no less or more secure than a standard organization’s own network system.
 All computers, storage platforms, or transmission systems have the same vulnerabilities, with people being the single largest vulnerability of all risk elements.
-Utilizing standard security procedures are a best practice for cloud providers like Amazon, and they are quite adept at ensuring they comply with these best practices and standards such as the NIST standards for cybersecurity.
+Utilizing standard security procedures is a best practice for cloud providers like Amazon, and they are quite adept at ensuring they comply with these best practices and standards such as the NIST standards for cybersecurity.

 I do believe there is one area of concern that is more of a perception issue than anything else – the fact that the owner of the data doesn’t have direct control over the data because they are relying on a service-oriented model by contracting with a cloud service provider.
 So, essentially the cloud provider is asking the data owner to ‘trust’ them to keep their data secure.